 Main Campus, Virtual Learning Environment (VLE)

-This will reduce the amount of live aircraft work experience you must obtain before applying for a category B, aircraft maintenance engineer licence.
-Obtaining a category B licence is the first step on the path to becoming a certifying, licensed aircraft engineer, a person responsible for signing-off (certifying) the work carried out on aircraft and their systems and equipment.
+Obtaining a Category B licence is the first step on the path to becoming a certifying, licensed aircraft engineer, a person responsible for signing-off (certifying) the work carried out on aircraft, systems and equipment.

-3 Highers at BCC including Maths (Physics or Engineering Science at B if Maths not held at B) plus National 5 Physics at B and English necessary; or Foundation Apprenticeship Engineering or relevant national qualifications at SCQF Level 6.
+3 Highers at BCC including Maths (Physics or Engineering Science at B if Maths not held at B) plus National 5 Physics at B and English necessary; or Foundation Apprenticeship Engineering; or relevant NC plus National 5 Physics at B and English necessary.

 Entry to year 3 may be possible with an approved EASA Part-66 Category B qualification; or a full Category B Licence.

 MBA Business Administration (Aviation)

 Energy, Engineering and Construction